2021 Turkish Grand Prix: Race

 The race started at 15:00 local time (UTC+03:00) on the Sunday.
-Ferrari and McLaren replaced the hybrid systems on Sainz's and Ricciardo's cars, respectively, which resulted in them starting from the back of the grid.
+The race took place under overcast skies with some light rain throughout, with ambient temperatures between 15 and 16 C and surface temperatures between 17 and 18 C. Ferrari and McLaren replaced the hybrid systems on Sainz's and Ricciardo's cars, respectively, which resulted in them starting from the back of the grid.
 Hamilton also received a ten-place grid penalty for exceeding his number of permitted internal combustion engines.

-On the first lap, Fernando Alonso and Pierre Gasly made contact at the first corner, with Gasly receiving a five-second penalty.
-Alonso later made contact with Mick Schumacher, with Alonso receiving the same penalty.
-After passing Vettel, Hamilton got past Yuki Tsunoda after the latter defended the position until Hamilton passed on the eighth lap.
-On the fourteenth lap, Carlos Sainz Jr. dived down the inside of Vettel at the eleventh turn, but he had to go on the inside kerb to stay on the race track in the damp conditions.
+On the first lap, Alonso and Gasly made contact at the first corner, with Gasly receiving a five-second penalty, whilst Alonso span and rejoined in fifteenth place.
+Alonso later made contact with Schumacher, with Alonso receiving the same penalty.
+Hamilton passed Vettel on the first lap, and overtook a defensive Tsunoda on the eighth lap.
+By the eleventh lap, Hamilton had taken sixth place as he passed Norris, whom he was over a second-per-lap quicker than.
+On the fourteenth lap, Sainz dived down the inside of Vettel at the eleventh turn, but he had to go on the inside kerb to stay on the race track in the damp conditions.
 This upset the car and Sainz hit Vettel's front left tyre.
 Sainz made multiple overtakes in the opening phase of the race, progressing from his nineteenth-place starting position to ninth by lap eighteen.

+Throughout the race, team strategists had to deliberate over when to change tyres, with the track not drying quickly enough to facilitate a move to slick tyres but new intermediate wet tyres likely be initially slower than the older ones already on the cars due to rubber graining.
+On the thirty-fourth lap, Hamilton briefly got ahead of Pérez for fourth place out of the final corner, but the Red Bull driver retook the position on the first turn of the thirty-fifth lap.
+Verstappen made a pit stop for a new set of intermediate wet tyres at the end of the thirty-sixth lap, with Bottas doing the same on the following lap, which temporarily gave Leclerc the lead.
+At this time Vettel experimented with a change to medium slick tyres, but this proved unsuccessful and he made a further pit stop to change back onto intermediate wet tyres the following lap.
+Leclerc hoped to retain the lead by going non-stop to the end, whilst Hamilton wanted to wait until the track was dry enough for slicks to make a stop.
+Bottas overtook Leclerc to regain the lead on the forty-seventh lap, after which Leclerc made a pit stop to change tyres.
+On the fiftieth lap Hamilton also stopped, with the team believing not doing so then would result in him losing fifth place to Gasly.
+Both Hamilton and Leclerc expressed dissatisfaction following their tyre changes.